-A silver lining to the pandemic: At-home care helps patients catch life-threatening illnesses
+A silver lining to the pandemic: At-home care helps patients detect life-threatening illnesses

 "Home monitoring opens up a whole new pipeline for better diagnostics and makes these visible so we can connect people to care," Pronovost said.
 "With the ability to monitor patients' vital signs at home, we can replicate vital signs that are routinely done at the hospital for very low cost at home."

-Pronovost said it's been "striking" how the pandemic has created "'the fierce urgency of now,' as Martin Luther King said.
-We had
+Pronovost said it's been "striking" how the pandemic has created "'the fierce urgency of now,' as Martin Luther Ki